A Power Method for Computing Singular Value Decomposition: Conclusion

 \section{Conclusion}

 A new method is proposed for computing the singular values of a real-valued entries matrix.
 This method consists of using a gradient search optimizer to minimize a Frobenius norm and allows to compute all or a subset of the $k$ first largest singular values and singular vectors.
 The accuracy of the results depends on the user settings.
 More accuracy may necessitate a long runtime depending on the behavior of the singular values decay.
+A parallel implementation may allow to speed up the runtime of the proposed SVD calculation algorithm.
 The method was applied to principal component analysis and to neural network autoencoder model.
 An independent optimization method is often used in the literature to get the singular vectors which are not necessary the $k$ first columns of the encoder weight matrix unlike for the method proposed.